AOSSIE-Org/Info/GSoC-Ideas/2026/index.md

 # AOSSIE's Idea List for Google Summer of Code 2026

 As an umbrella organization since its inception 10 years ago, AOSSIE's projects have evolved mostly independently from each other.
-However, more recently, we have started a deliberate effort to group these projects by theme and to ensure that knowledge and mentorship propagates efficiently across projects.
+More recently, we have started a deliberate effort to group these projects by theme and skillset and to ensure that knowledge and mentorship propagates efficiently across projects of the same themes and with the same skillset.
 This year we are taking another step in this direction with the introduction of org-wide ideas.

 * [Project-Specific Ideas, Grouped by Theme](index.md#project-specific-ideas-grouped-by-theme)